pytorch/rfcs/RFC-0054-HUD-Integration-for-Out-of-Tree-CI-Results.md

 | 3 | HUD API → DynamoDB | Service role | Write to `torchci-oot-workflow-job` only |
 | 4 | DynamoDB → ClickHouse | Replicator service role | Existing replicator credentials |

-The relay uses a dedicated `X-OOT-Relay-Token` header rather than the shared `X-Hud-Internal-Bot` header used by DrCI/trymerge.
-This isolates the OOT write path: rotating or revoking the relay token does not affect other internal HUD consumers, and the token can be scoped to only the `/api/oot/results` endpoint.

 Security properties:

 | Property | How |